-In 2019, the share of financial guarantees (InnovFin, Deep and Comprehensive Free Trade Area (DCFTA) agreement with European Union guarantee facilities) in total collateral coverage has relatively increased.
-The aim of different financial guarantees is to facilitate access to finance for innovative businesses and SMEs in general.
-The overall impact of implementing financial guarantee programs for our clients will be positive for the development of country's economy.
-The plan of ProCredit Bank Georgia is to increase the share of financial guarantees, therefore increase the opportunity for more business clients to have an access to the funds with lower collateral and/or capitalization requirements.
+In 2021, the share of financial guarantees (InnovFin, Deep and Comprehensive Free Trade Area (DCFTA) agreement with European Union guarantee facilities) in total collateral coverage has relatively increased.
+Different financial guarantees aim to facilitate access to finance for innovative businesses and SMEs in general.
+The overall impact of implementing financial guarantee programs for our clients will be positive for the development of the country's economy.

+ProCredit Bank Georgia plans to increase the share of financial guarantees, therefore increase the opportunity for more business clients to have access to the funds with lower collateral and/or capitalization requirements.

-In total collateral, main share is comprised of highly liquid mortgages and financial guarantees which equals to approximately 94% in 2019.
+In total collateral, the main share is comprised of real estate, financial guarantees and cash collateral, which equals approximately 94% in 2021.